9andresc/dsna/README.md

 #### Description

-It iterates through your whole array comparing adjacents pair of elements to move all the bigger elements to the right side and leave the remaining elements in the left side.
+It iterates through your whole array comparing adjacent pair of elements to move all the bigger elements to the right side and leave the remaining elements in the left side.
 This same process is repeatedly made until the list is fully sorted.